-- 17.1.1.1.
-The horse and rider's ability to cut out the chosen beast and move it to the working area as expeditiously as possible without causing disturbance to the mob. - 17.1.1.2.
+The horse and rider's ability to cut out the chosen beast and move it to

+- 17.1.1.2.
 The horse and rider's ability to enter the mob quietly with very little disturbance to the mob or to the beast brought out. - 17.1.1.3.
 The horse and rider's ability to cut out the beast toward the working area to commence competition.